justin-zhu1018/mern-stack-template/README.md

 `npm install --save bootstrap`<br />
 `npm install --save reactstrap react react-dom`<br /><br />

-Alternatively, you can try to clone this project and run `npm install`.
-Apparently that should work too. <br />

 ## When deploying to Heroku

 Make sure that you have Heroku connected to your GitHub account.
 This will make the process of connecting your application much easier as deployments will be through GitHub code that you push onto your repository.

 ## Get your config vars ready
 There are only two config vars necessary to get your web app up and running completely.
 One is for MongoDB Atlas connection (`MONGODB_URI`) and the other is your env var for production and development (`NODE_ENV`).
+For the MongoDB Atlas URI, make sure you create a MongoDB atlas account, create a cluster, and there should be a button for you to connect it to your application.
+Make sure you follow all the steps and you should get a funky looking link to copy into the config vars section in Heroku.
+The env var has two options, "development" or "production".
+Usually you just keep it in production.

 ## Available Scripts